 Michael’s son Gerard started off working Saturdays as a teenager before joining full time in 1982.
 Gerard has continued the tradition of providing a personal and understanding service to bereaved families.
 Alberti, Lupton & Co Ltd rarely advertise.
 Most of their Manchester memorials work comes from personal recommendation.
 All memorial fixing is done in house by BRAMM accredited fixers and none of the installation work is subcontracted.
 We owe it to our customers who have trusted us to carry out the work in cemeteries ourselves.

-Alberti, Lupton & Co provide memorials across Greater Manchester, Cheshire and Lancashire Their premises contain one of the largest collections of headstone designs in Manchester.
+Alberti, Lupton & Co provide memorials in all five of the cemeteries operated by Manchester City Council, and across Greater Manchester, Cheshire and Lancashire.
+Their premises contain one of the largest collections of headstone designs in Manchester.
 As well as the core service of installing new memorials Manchester cemeteries are also regularly visited by Gerard and his team for renovating and re-fixing older headstones to modern safety standards.
 The company also provides other memorial services such as additional lettering, ornamentation and images.

 Gerard is a BRAMM registered fixer of thirty year experience and has a keen eye and attention to detail.
 Designing and scribing headstones has been his passion for most of his life.
 However it is his wife Deborah who spends most time in the office.
 Deborah is very much a people person and loves to spend time with families to ensure that they get the right memorial for their loved one.
 Much of the firm’s business comes from personal recommendation and repeat customers, many of whom ask about Gerard’s parents, his mother also having worked there, running the sales/bookkeeping office from 1992 to 2008.